RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-02-06-Cross-Platform-PowerShell-Remoting.md

 Check out the Win32-OpenSSH [issues](https://github.com/PowerShell/Win32-OpenSSH/issues/) - you'll see some notes on current limitations and bugs, along with some interesting ideas and plans.
 Curious to see how they'll implement key based authentication for domain accounts ([issue 39](https://github.com/PowerShell/Win32-OpenSSH/issues/39)).

 Be sure to kick the wheels of Microsoft's SSHD implementation.
-You can actually contribute, whether you submit a pull request for code, a thoughtful bug report, or an idea for a feature.
+You can actually contribute, whether you submit a pull request, a thoughtful bug report, or an idea for a feature.
 It's still quite early, so if you get in your ideas now, who knows, you might help improve this for everyone!

 Cheers!